Catriona Carey: Financial activities

 In mid-2022, Carey was given a suspended prison sentence and a four-year driving ban for driving without a licence or insurance while disqualified from driving.
 She was also sued by Bank of Ireland for reputed outstanding debts and, after "defaulting on her mortgage payments for nearly 10 years", Carey's own home was repossessed in November 2022.

 In late 2022, a bench warrant was issued for the arrest of the former secretary of Carey's company, Careysfort Asset Estates.
 Carey herself was arrested in early 2023 as part of an investigation by the Corporate Enforcement Authority (separate from the parallel GNECB investigation).
 She was arrested again, as part of the GNECB investigation, on 18 April 2023.
 After a "lengthy investigation" by the GNECB, a file on Carey's "alleged fraudulent activities" was sent to the Director of Public Prosecutions in March 2024.
 In December 2024, she was arrested and charged with three offences under the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010.

 A number of finance companies, associated with Carey, were "listed to be struck off" by the Companies Registration Office during 2024.
 The Central Bank of Ireland had previously (in 2022) issued a public warning about her companies.
+In the United Kingdom, Companies House issued a strike-off notice for Careysfort Asset Estates in 2026.

 During the week ending 7 February 2025, Carey appeared in court twice.
 Firstly, on Tuesday 4 February 2025, she faced 46 charges (arising from the Garda and Corporate Enforcement Authority investigation) on breaching company law.
 Later that week, on Friday 7 February 2025, Carey faced multiple charges (arising from the Garda National Economic Crime Bureau investigation) for money laundering.
-A trial date for the money laundering charges was set for January 2027.
+A trial date for the money laundering charges was set for January 2027, and a trial date for the charges relating to company law breaches was set for June 2027.